CollectionBuilder/cb-docs/docs/advanced/repurposetimeline.md

 nav_order: 3
 ---

-# Change Timeline visualization to feature other data
+# Change Timeline Visualization to Feature Other Data

 In some instances, you may have other data that is a natural fit for the Timeline visualization (for instance, we once used it to visualize [depth](https://www.lib.uidaho.edu/digital/watkins/depth.html)!)

-In order to change the type of information the Timeline displays, you'll need to change a variable in the liquid code in the `timeline.html` file, contained in the `_layouts` folder.
+In order to change the type of information the Timeline displays, you'll need to change a variable in the liquid code in the "timeline.html" file, contained in the "_layouts" folder.

 ### Change the Field Generating the Timeline

+1. Navigate to the "_layouts" directory, and open the "timeline.html" file.
-Change the "map" option at the top of the `timeline.html` file from "date" to another metadata field that you'd like to represent.
+2. On the second line of code in the "timeline.html" file, change the value for "map" from "date" to another metadata field that you'd like to represent. **You can choose any field to add to this visualization, but if the field's datatype is "text" (instead of "integer"), you'll need to also follow the [instructions below](#change-timeline-visualization-to-include-text-values-rather-than-integers) to include a text field in addition to following the steps in this section.**
-The line you should change looks like this:
+3. The line you should change looks like this:

 {% raw %}`{%- assign raw-dates = site.data[site.metadata] | map: 'date' | compact | uniq -%}`{% endraw %}